Part A, Section 2 Annual Progress Report 2022-23

 Please provide any details and examples:

 Action Plans from the Every Customer Counts assessment were incorporated into annual business improvement planning.
-Equality measures were included in Business Plans and departmental objectives.
+Equality measures were included in Business Plans, departmental objectives and corporate plan.

 Equality action plans/measures